Craft n' Connect

 Border outline

-Our co-designers enjoyed the idea of having their work on the box and contributed their drawings.
-All of these drawings came with individual stories and recollections, making this project very personal and pays a homage of sorts to our group of resident-codesigners.
+Residents enjoyed the idea of having their work on the box and contributed their drawings.
+All of these drawings came with individual stories and recollections, making this project very personal and pays homage to the group of residents we'd been working with.

 UX Writing